Ming2Liu/Ming2Liu.github.io/_pages/about.md

 I received my B.Eng. degree with first class honours from the [Department of Electronic Engineering](https://www.maynoothuniversity.ie/electronic-engineering) at the [National University of Ireland Maynooth](https://www.maynoothuniversity.ie/) in 2011, and then the PhD degree from the [Hamilton Institute](https://www.maynoothuniversity.ie/hamilton) from same university in 2015 with my thesis entitled [“Topics in Electromobility and Related Applications”](http://mural.maynoothuniversity.ie/6522/), under the supervision of [Prof. Robert Shorten](https://ROBERTshorten.com) (Professor of Imperial College London at present) and [Prof. Sean McLoone](https://www.qub.ac.uk/research-centres/EPIC/Profile/?name=s.mcloone) (Professor of Queen's University Belfast at present).

 I am an IEEE member and an active reviewer in my research fields.
-I served as an organizing committee co-chair for the [5th IEEE WF-IoT conference](https://wfiot2019.iot.ieee.org/) in 2019.
-I have published several top-tier journals and conference papers to date, including “IEEE Transactions on Smart Grid”, “IEEE Transactions on Intelligent Transportation System”, “IEEE Transactions on Automation Science and Engineering”, and “Automatica”.
+I served as an organizing committee co-chair for the [5th IEEE WF-IoT conference](https://wfiot2019.iot.ieee.org/) in 2019 and AI & ML topical track co-chair for the same conference in 2020.
+I am also an Editorial Board member for the Frontiers in Sustainable Cities (Journal).
+At present, I have published several top-tier journals and conference papers to date, including “IEEE Transactions on Smart Grid”, “IEEE Transactions on Intelligent Transportation System”, “IEEE Transactions on Automation Science and Engineering”, and “Automatica”.

 Research Interests